jepusto/lmeInfo/cran-comments.md

 ## Resubmission
 This is a resubmission.
-This resubmission addes undirected single quotes for non-English usage and package names in title and description in the DESCRIPTION file.
+This resubmission adds undirected single quotes for non-English usage and package names in title and description in the DESCRIPTION file.
 The resubmission also updates abbreviations in description in the DESCRIPTION file.

 ## Test environments
 * local Windows 10 Pro, R 3.6.3